 Check your tyres

-Remember, if you want to take your car for a check-up to get ready for autumn and winter driving, you can use Trust My Garage’s handy Find a Garage map to locate a reputable, Chartered Trading Standards Institute (CTSI) approved independent garage in your area to get the best possible service for both you and your vehicle.
+Remember, if you want to take your car for a check-up to get ready for autumn and winter driving, you can use Trust My Garage’s handy Find a Garage map to locate a reputable independent garage that follows the Chartered Trading Standards Institute (CTSI) approved Trust My Garage Code of Practice to get the best possible service for both you and your vehicle.

 Trust My Garage truly is the independent scheme for independent garages in the UK.
 They have no hidden agenda or commercial influences, which means they really do exist to ensure that independent garage standards are continuing to improve.

-Equip your vehicle
+Keeping your vehicle healthy

 More about Trust My Garage

 Trust My Garage is a collection of Britain’s best local garages – every one different and every one dedicated to the highest standards of skill and personal service.